Surrogate "Level-Based" Lagrangian Relaxation for Mixed-Integer Linear Programming: Discussion

-This paper develops the novel MILP solution methodology based on the Lagrangian Relaxation method.
-Salient features of the new method, inherited from previous version of Lagrangian relaxation, are: 1. reduction of the computational effort required to obtain Lagrangian-multiplier-updating directions and 2. alleviation of zigzagging of multipliers.
-The key novelty is that new method exploits the underlying geometric-convergence potential inherent to the Polyak's step-sizing formula, tautologically, by using Polyak's formula in conjunction with the novel auxiliary ``multiplier-convergence-feasibility” linear programming (LP) constraint satisfaction problem to estimate the ``level'' value.
-More importantly, the new method requires neither the optimal dual value, nor the adjustment of hyper-parameters for the estimate of the optimal dual values - the associated the ``level'' values are determined purely through the simple ``auxiliary'' optimization; although, one hyper-parameter is needed to govern the reduction of stepsizes per \eqref{eq29}, and another is to heuristically speed up convergence per \eqref{eq31}.
-Through testing, it is discovered that the method is robust with respect to the choice of initial stepsizes and multipliers, and the method is computationally efficient and competitive.
-While ``separable'' MILP problems are considered, no particular problem characteristics have been used to obtain ``level'' values, and thus the method has the potential to solve a broader class of mixed-integer programming problems.
+This paper develops a novel MILP solution methodology based on the Lagrangian Relaxation method.
+Salient features of the novel SLBLR method, inherited from the previous versions of Lagrangian Relaxation, are 1. reduction of the computational effort required to obtain Lagrangian-multiplier-updating directions and 2. alleviation of zigzagging of multipliers.
+The key novel feature of the method, which the authors believe gives SLBLR the decisive advantage, is the innovative exploitation of the underlying geometric-convergence potential inherent to Polyak's stepsizing formula without the heuristic adjustment of hyperparameters for the estimate of $q(\lambda^*)$ - the associated the ``level'' values are determined purely through the simple auxiliary ``multiplier-divergence-detection'' constraint satisfaction problem.
+Through testing, it is discovered that SLBLR is robust with respect to the choice of initial stepsizes and multipliers, computationally efficient, competitive, and general.
+Several problems from diverse disciplines are tested and the superiority of SLBLR is demonstrated.
+While ``separable'' MILP problems are considered, no particular problem characteristics such as linearity or separability have been used to obtain ``level'' values, and thus SLBLR has the potential to solve a broad class of MIP problems.

+\textbf{Acknowledgements} The work by M.A.B. was supported in part by the US NSF under award ECCS-1810108.

+\textbf{Author Contributions} M.A.B. conceptualized the project, developed the novel methodology and conducted experiments.
+E.L.T. developed the fourth case study and supported testing and interpretation of results.
+M.A.B. drafted the initial manuscript with revisions from E.L.T.
+Both authors provided feedback on the final version.
+All authors read and approved the final manuscript.